Oral Examination as an Online Assessment Tool

 By Marisa Graser

-To prepare students for the oral exam, Akimov and Malin (2020) suggest distributing a list of questions at the beginning of the course that reflect the learning outcomes of every module.
-Students should prepare the relevant questions before every live lecture, where they should then be encouraged to discuss the questions and actively participate.
+To prepare students for the oral exam, Akimov and Malin (2020) suggest distributing a list of questions at the beginning of the course that reflect the learning outcomes for each module.
+Students should prepare the relevant questions before each live lecture and be encouraged to discuss the questions and participate actively.

 In Akimov and Malin’s case, the actual oral examination was set up in 30-minute slots over a two-day period.
 Students could select their time slots on a first-come, first-served basis.
 They structured their exam as follows:

-Akimov and Malin (2020) advise to use an online form to immediately compile the mark without communicating it to the student directly to avoid delays.
+Akimov and Malin (2020) recommend using an online form to record the mark immediately, without communicating it to the student during the exam, to avoid delays.
 Instead, marks can be released after all examinations are completed.
-Furthermore, they suggest including the following four criteria in the marking rubric: completeness of response (worth 40%), accuracy of response (worth 40%), depth and breadth of knowledge (worth 10%), and oral communication skills (worth 10%).
+They also suggest including the following four criteria in the marking rubric: completeness of response (worth 40%), accuracy of response (worth 40%), depth and breadth of knowledge (worth 10%), and oral communication skills (worth 10%).
+A clear structure and rubric can also make expectations more transparent for students.

-To ensure successful implementation of the oral examination, Akimov and Malin (2020) highlight a few points.
-Firstly, an identification process should be integrated at the beginning of the exam, for example by showing a valid student ID or government-issued document, to avoid academic misconduct.
+Akimov and Malin (2020) highlight a few practical steps for successful implementation.
+Firstly, an identification process should be integrated at the beginning of the exam, for example by asking students to show a valid student ID or government-issued document, to avoid academic misconduct.

-Secondly, the communication system should be tested in advance to avoid any technical issues.
+Secondly, the communication system should be tested in advance to reduce technical issues.

 Thirdly, intra-rater reliability should be ensured.
-All examinations could be recorded and a random selection thereof moderated by a second examiner.
-The selected recordings should thereby represent the breadth of marks achieved.
+All examinations could be recorded and a random selection moderated by a second examiner.
+The selected recordings should represent the breadth of marks achieved.

 Lastly, to relieve some of the anxiety amongst students that is commonly associated with oral exams, mock online assessments could be set up.
-Akimov and Malin (2020) suggest that students can provide feedback on each other’s answers to increase the learning effect and reduce the workload on the course leader.
+Akimov and Malin (2020) suggest that students can provide peer review feedback on each other’s answers to increase the learning effect and reduce the workload for the course leader.
+Together, these steps aim to keep the process fair, reliable, and less stressful for students.

-Although face-to-face examination is unfeasible in online learning, conducting an online oral assessment can make interactions and discussions possible.
-The delivery is flexible, and students receive immediate feedback.
-By using software for the marking process, cost and time can be saved as well and the turnover time for marking is shortened.
+Although face-to-face examination is unfeasible in online learning, an online oral assessment can still create space for interaction and discussion.
+The delivery is flexible, and students can receive immediate feedback.
+Using software for the marking process can also save time and shorten marking turnaround.

-For students, communication and confidence are enhanced (Haque et al., 2016), which are sought after skills by employers (Murillo-Zamorano and Montanero, 2018).
-They are also more motivated to learn and understand the subject whilst cheating is discouraged (Akimov and Malin, 2020, Bhati, 2012).
-Overall, oral examinations are a great tool to integrate into online courses, especially when combined with other types of assessments.
+For students, communication and confidence are enhanced (Haque et al., 2016), both of which are sought after by employers (Murillo-Zamorano and Montanero, 2018).
+Students may also be more motivated to learn and understand the subject, while cheating is discouraged (Akimov and Malin, 2020; Bhati, 2012).
+Overall, oral examinations can be a useful addition to online courses, especially when combined with other types of assessments.

 [Source Paper] Akimov A., Malin M. (2020) “When old becomes new: a case study of oral examination as an online assessment tool”.
 Assessment & Evaluation in Higher Education, 45 (8), 1205-1221.